 The regulatory landscape continues to evolve, with the CBDT / Income Tax Department periodically issuing updates through circulars, notifications, and amendments.
 Businesses should establish processes for monitoring regulatory changes through e-Filing Portal (incometax.gov.in) and professional advisories, and promptly implementing any changes to their compliance processes.

-Part B includes gross salary, allowances (HRA, LTA, special allowance), perquisites, deductions under Chapter VI-A, tax payable, and relief under Section 89.
-This is prepared by the employer using payroll software.
+Part B is a detailed statement including gross salary, allowances (HRA, LTA, special allowance), perquisites, deductions under Chapter VI-A, tax payable, and relief under Section 89.
+Part B is prepared by the employer using payroll software or manually from salary records.

 Employers must issue Form 16 to all employees by the prescribed deadline each financial year.